leon340/song-mood/README.md

 into the other factors impacting song sentiment however the MER model should be revisited to improve accuracy in the future.

+# Final Sentiment Equation

+Something must tie together the various factors impacting song sentiment to be explored.
+Currently, an average of the lyrical and title sentiment is taken between the IMDB model, Yelp model, Text blob, and NLTK's SentimentIntensityAnalyzer to produce a final sentiment score from 0 to 1.
+This does not yet take into account the other factors contributing to a song's sentiment and must be expanded upon.

 # Tempo Analysis

 **Overview**

 # Resources
 Inspiration: https://kvsingh.github.io/lyrics-sentiment-analysis.html